LucasJMO/E6Plus/classes/Rogue.md

 ## Special Ability

-A rogue may select one of crippling strike, dark caster, defensive roll, hide in plain sight, improved evasion, opportunist, power slide, skill mastery, slippery mind, or bonus feat.
+At each level past 1st, a rogue may select one of crippling strike, dark caster, defensive roll, hide in plain sight, greater improved healing, improved evasion, jester's feint, jester's trip, mettle, opportunist, skill mastery, or slippery mind.

 **Crippling Strike**: A successful sneak attack deals two points of strength damage or dex damage.
 This ability may be gained multiple times, each time adding an additional two points of either form of damage.